flutter/website/src/desktop.md

 With desktop support,
 you can compile Flutter source code to a native macOS Desktop app.
-Flutter desktop support also extends to plugins&mdash;you can install existing plugins that support the macOS platform, or you can create your own.
+Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the macOS platform, or you can create your own.

 **This page covers desktop support for macOS which is available as an alpha release as of 1.13.**
-This page does not cover Windows and Linux platforms, which are in technical preview.
-You can try out Windows and Linux platforms by reading the instructions at the [Desktop shells wiki].
+This page does not cover Windows or Linux platforms, which are in technical preview.
+You can try Windows and Linux platform support by reading the [Desktop shells page] in the [Flutter wiki].

 ## Requirements
+Desktop support requires the following:
 - [Install the Flutter SDK on your platform][install flutter].
-- Optional: Install [Android Studio], [IntelliJ IDEA], or [Visual Studio Code] to make use of Desktop supported features for running and building your code using IDEs.
+- Optional: Install [Android Studio], [IntelliJ IDEA], or [Visual Studio Code] and [install the Flutter and Dart plugins] to enable language support and tools for refactoring, running, debugging, and reloading your desktop app within an editor.
+See the [IDE support] section for more details.

 ## Create a new project with desktop support
-You can use the following commands to create and run a new Flutter project with desktop support.
+Use the following commands to create and run a new Flutter project with desktop support.

 ### Set up
-To use desktop support,
-you must be on the master [flutter build release channel] and enable the macOS desktop platform feature:
+You must be on the master [flutter build release channel] and enable the macOS desktop platform feature:

 ```terminal